-IV.
+III.
 Solicitation of Comments

-Interested persons are invited to submit written data, views and arguments concerning the foregoing, including whether the proposed rule change, as modified by Amendment No. 1, is consistent with the Act.
+Interested persons are invited to submit written data, views and arguments concerning the foregoing, including whether the proposed rule change is consistent with the Act.
 Comments may be submitted by any of the following methods:

 Electronic Comments